tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 1/notes.md

 Car: You drive using the steering wheel, pedals, and gear — but you don’t need to understand the engine mechanics.

 That’s abstraction!

+---

+**Notional Machines**

+A `notional machine` is a mental model or simplified conceptual understanding of how a computer or programming language executes code.

+It's not a real machine it's an idea or visualization used to help people understand what' happening behind the scenes when code runs.